rogerlew/wepppy-win-bootstrap/README.md

 ### pmetpara.txt prep

 The pmetpara prepation can be enabled by providing the --pmetpara_prep flag.
 The parameters are hard coded in the run_project.py script. `mid_season_crop_coeff` and `p_coeff` can be float values or dictionaries with the plant loop names and values cooresponding to the coefficients.
+See line 156 of run_project.py

 ### phosphorus.txt prep

 The phosphorus prepation can be enabled by providing the --phosphorus_prep flag.
 The parameters are hard coded in the run_project.py script.
+See line 159 of run_project.py

 ```
 python.exe .\run_project.py C:\Users\roger\Downloads\lt_obs_Blackwood_BC1_10336660_CurCond.2020.cl532.observed.ki5krcs.no_pmet.wepp_ui --wy_calc_start_year 1989 --pmetpara_prep --phosphorus_prep